 (Prerequisites: ELT 2613 and ELT 1413) This course is an advanced PLC course that provides instruction in the various operations, installations, and maintenance of electric motor controls.
 Also, information in such areas as sequencer, program control, block transfer used in analog input and output programming, and logical and conversion instructions.
+Two hours lecture and two hours laboratory.

-ELT-2113 Equip Maint Trblshoot & 3
+ELT-2113 Equip Maint Trblshoot & 3 Repair

-Repair

 Maintenance and troubleshooting techniques, use of technical manuals and test equipment, and inspection/evaluation/repair of equipment.
+Two hours lecture and two hours laboratory.